rojosinalma/rojosinalma/README.md

 **Some projects I enjoy:**
 - AI assistants, CLI tools, Bots, System and other different types of automation
-- Backend applications, APIs and making other web tools using Ruby and Python
+- Backend applications, APIs and interacting with the internet in different ways
 - Kubernetes Operators and other tools for the CNCF ecosystem
 - Anything Open Source